 What are some common mistakes to avoid for the bench press?

-2. Lifting the feet off the ground while pressing.
+2. Lift the feet off the ground while pressing.

 3. Keeping the wrist loose and flexible.

-4. Bouncing the weight off the chest to press more weight.
+4. Bounce the weight off the chest to press more weight.

-5. Holding breadth during the eccentric or concentric portion of the lift.
+5. Hold breath during the eccentric or concentric portion of the lift.